globulus/kotlinUi/README.md

 #### KRootView

 Your KViewBox must return an instance of KRootView, which is just a regular KView, except it allows the state binders to know when they've reached the top-most level.
 While you can specify your own root view, *rootColumn* and *rootRow* extension functions allow for seamless creation of a [Column](#kstack) and [Row](#kstack) root containers, respectively.
+There are also *rootToolbarColumn* and *rootFlex* available.

 ### Binding